Charlotte Police Scanner: Banking Capital's Unpredictable Encryption

 Charlotte's media landscape depends on scanner access for breaking news:

-- WCNC Charlotte: NBC affiliate that used scanner traffic to reveal Galway Drive communication failures
+- WCNC Charlotte (NBC affiliate) used scanner traffic to reveal Galway Drive communication failures

-- Charlotte Observer: Major daily newspaper serving the Carolinas
+- The Charlotte Observer is the major daily newspaper serving the Carolinas

 When CMPD encrypts during protests or controversial incidents, these outlets lose their ability to provide independent real-time coverage.
 The public hears only what the department chooses to release, when they choose to release it.